jturn08/open-home-network/Configuring-OpenWrt-with-essential-Wi-Fi-network.md

  Enter a strong password in the "Password" field and repeat it in the "Confirmation" field, then select "Save" button to finalize changes.
 The next time you login to the Wi-Fi router, you'll need to enter this password.

-For more detailed instructions, see [openwrt.org instructions](https://openwrt.org/docs/guide-quick-start/walkthrough_login)
+For more help, see [openwrt.org instructions](https://openwrt.org/docs/guide-quick-start/walkthrough_login)

 ## Test and verify Internet connectivity
 Connect the wired ethernet cable from your internet modem or gateway to the `WAN` port on your router.
 OpenWrt by default creates a `LAN` internal wired network and bridges that network to the `WAN` internet behind a firewall.
 Temporarily connect a wired ethernet cable from your computer to the LAN ethernet port on your router, and open a web browser and verify your computer can access the Internet through OpenWrt.

-For more detailed troubleshooting steps, see [openwrt.org Internet troubleshooting](https://openwrt.org/docs/guide-quick-start/checks_and_troubleshooting)
+For more help, see [openwrt.org Internet troubleshooting](https://openwrt.org/docs/guide-quick-start/checks_and_troubleshooting)

 ## Setup Wi-Fi Access Point
 Temporarily connect a wired ethernet cable from your computer to the `LAN` ethernet port on your router and log into your router's OpenWrt administration web page.